Battle of Kiev (1943): Final stage

 By 5 December, the mud had frozen.
 48th Panzer Corps conducted a wide sweeping attack north of Zhitomir.
 Catching the Red Army by surprise, the German forces sought to encircle the Soviet 60th Army and the 13th Corps.
 Reinforced with the 2nd Parachute Division, the Germans drove eastward, putting the Soviets on the defensive.
 With Fastov also being threatened, the 60th Army withdrew from Korosten.

 Vatutin was forced to ask Stavka for more reserves, and was allocated the 1st Tank Army and the 18th Army.
 These new units, along with additional Corps from other sectors, were hastily rushed westward.
 Thus, the Red Army stopped the German advance, went back on the offensive, and retook Brusilov.
 Both sides were exhausted by late December and the battle for Kiev was over.

 Aftermath

 Although the Soviets had failed to break the rail link with Army Group Center or envelop Army Group South, they had broken the Dnieper line, taken Kiev, the third biggest city in the Soviet Union, and inflicted significant casualties on the 4th Panzer Army.
-The Germans, for their part, had bloodied several sizable Soviet formations and kept the vital rail link open, but failed in its attempt to encircle and destroy the Soviet spearheads.
-A few days after XLVIII Panzer Corps was pulled out to rest and refit, the Soviets launched Dnieper–Carpathian Offensive on Christmas Eve.
+The Germans, for their part, had bloodied several sizable Soviet formations and kept the vital rail link open, but failed in their attempt to encircle and destroy the Soviet spearheads.
+A few days after XLVIII Panzer Corps was pulled out to rest and refit, the Soviets launched Dnieper–Carpathian Offensive on the 24th of December.
 The renamed Voronezh Front Offensive pushed the Germans back to the 1939 Polish border by 3 January 1944.